McIlroy tied for lead at Memorial by making fewest mistakes

 It’s the highest 54-hole lead since 1990, when the weather was so atrocious that the final round was canceled and Greg Norman won at even-par 216.

-McIlroy ran into trouble in the right rough on the 10th and had to scramble for a bogey.
-He pulled his tee shot on the par-5 11th and caught a break when it stopped short of going into the creek.
-That’s when he set his goal for the day to break 70 by avoiding mistakes and picking up some birdies on a few of the more scorable holes.
+McIlroy, doing his best to keep in play on the fast fairways that have been baked all week by a hot sun, picked up three birdies over the last seven holes, just not on the holes he imagined.

-It didn’t quite work out that way.
 He chipped in for birdie on the dangerous par-3 12th.
-He also hit an approach to a back pin on the 17th that rolled past the cup to 7 feet and set up one of only eight birdies on that hole all round.
+He reached the par-5 15th in two after a 344-yard drive.
+His approach to a back pin on the 17th rolled past the cup to 7 feet and set up one of only eight birdies on that hole for the day.

 Just as sweet was the 18th, where his putt from the back of the green to a front pin ran nearly 10 feet by the cup and he holed that for par.
 McIlroy had several par putts from between 5 and 8 feet, all of them important on a day like this.